Version #: PN 1.03.08 Online. ( last updated 31st May 2018 )

 - Contact detail(s) : Email | Landline | Mobile

 - Profile image ( for Google Gmail Contacts address book )

 - Financial details ( for those who have made online bank transfers )

 - Any special dietary requirements ( for breakfast or leaders lunch invitations )

 Lawful Basis for Processing

 How We Use Your Personal Data

-In accordance with prevailing legislation in terms of GDPR, users accept that personal data provided to the website, or any other data given to Wessex Filling Station, in order to access the Website or the Community Group, will be included in files owned by Wessex Filling Station.
+Users accept that personal data provided to the website, or any other data given to Wessex Filling Station, in order to access the Website or the Community Group, will be included in files owned by Wessex Filling Station.
 By way of safeguarding users personal data we will never sell, disclose or share users data without their consent; unless required to do so by law.
 We only retain data for as long as is necessary and for the purpose(s) specified in this notice and with the purpose of: